What did you have for breakfast today?

 Did you choke down the same o' boring thing you have every morning?

 Rarely do I prepare identical meals.
-The concept, techniques, are similar, but the ingredients vary.
-In today’s podcast I share with you what I had for breakfast and how I made it.
+The concept, techniques are similar, but the ingredients vary.
+In today's podcast, I share with you what I had for breakfast and how I made it.
 I am not your typical follow-the-cook-book cook.
-Quite often I prepare meals with whatever is readily available in the refrigerator and cupboards.
+Often, I prepare meals with whatever is readily available in the refrigerator and cupboards.
 Variety is the spice of life.
 Right?